 The Department will continue to review costs of the projects in the TIM Fee Program to explore opportunities for further reductions.
-The Department will report to the Board on any findings from its review and receive direction on how to move forward should any potential cost reductions or potential cost increases be identified.
+The Department will report findings from the review to the Board and request direction on how to move forward, should any potential cost reductions or increases be identified.

 Further reductions in TIM Fees may reduce revenues, which could contribute to current cash flow challenges.
 Lower fees may mean there will be less revenue in the near term available to repay existing Reimbursement Agreements or work on critical CIP Projects.
-In the alternative, lowering fees may also stimulate permit activity and potentially increase revenues into the TIM Fee Program.
+Conversely, lowering fees may also stimulate permit activity and potentially increase revenues into the TIM Fee Program.
 In either scenario, the Department's current cash flow forecasts from building permits are fairly low in the near term, so lowering the fees is not anticipated to significantly impact total revenue at this time.